Litigation Tracker

 Goodman v.
 Lutnick, Case No. 8:25-cv-02097 (D. Md.).
 On June 30, 2025, former NOAA employees filed this class action suit.

-Civil Servant 1 v.
+Saladino v.
 U.S. Office of Special Counsel, Case No. 1:25-cv-03107 (D.D.C.).
 On September 10, 2025, five anonymous former federal probationary employees filed this suit alleging that the Office of Special Counsel violated the APA by ordering its staff to close investigations into over two thousand complaints that were filed by probationary employees alleging that their terminations were prohibited personnel practices.

 Creation of New Schedule Policy/Career (previously called Schedule F)